-EDU 501.
-Strategies for Creative Classroom Management (3) An examination of prominent theories and research regarding instructional and management strategies and their relationship to teacher effectiveness.
+EDU 531.
+Language Development and Activities for Early Childhood Education (3) Study of the theories and stages of growth in language; development of teaching strategies and provision of a classroom environment to promote language growth.
 Classroom experience component.
 Prerequisite: Acceptance into graduate studies in education.

-EDU 502.
-Curriculum and Instruction for the Elementary School (3) A study of the research involving curricular designs and their impact on the elementary school classroom.
-Attention is given to planning, developing, and evaluating curricula for effective teaching and instruction.
+EDU 540.
+Problems in the Social Studies Program (3) A study of problems encountered in working with social studies in the elementary classroom.
+The focus is on teaching for thinking.
 Classroom experience component.
 Prerequisite: Acceptance into graduate studies in education.